Here’s a fundamental point to note concerning the white collar criminal realm: It is not a narrow universe.

 In fact, task forces and prosecutorial teams at both the federal and state levels – sometimes working in concert – have ample resources and deep pockets when it comes to white collar probes targeting wrongdoing.
 And when they spotlight alleged crime, they take a broad view.

-We underscore that at the tenured Indianapolis criminal defense law firm of Kammen & Moudy.
+We underscore that at the tenured Indianapolis criminal defense law firm of Kammen & Moudy, LLC.
 Our deep legal team commands many decades of collective experiencing helping valued and diverse clients secure best-case results in white collar criminal matters.
 We have diligently defended individuals and corporate entities against embezzlement, insider trading, money laundering, myriad types of fraud, perjury, forgery and additional charges.

 Like tax evasion, for example.
 An online overview of that subject matter notes that the Internal Revenue Service “takes tax evasion and fraud very seriously.”
 An evasion conviction often yields onerous fines and a prison term.